Let’s Talk About (Good) Design—And Its State in Malaysia

 Now here we have this appalling thing that cost RM15,000.
 That’s roughly AUD$5000, or about US$4000.
 You simply cannot get quality work for this scale with that price on an international level.
-Now $A15,000 (RM45,000) might grant you a decent, well-strategised and tasteful branding for a small company or organisation, so let’s just measure the scale of that alongside branding for an entire city.
+Now $A15,000 (RM45,000) might grant you a decent, informed and tasteful branding for a very small company or organisation, so let’s just measure the scale of that alongside branding for an entire city.
 It doesn’t add up.
 So it does actually make sense that RM15,000 was the price for this outcome by a company that doesn’t do design, provided they made it appear as if they took at least a month or two to create it.
 I personally wouldn’t mind if the whole RM300,000 budget was invested into the branding, but spearheaded by a transparent, well-capable and reputable design & brand consultancy.
 Some people might sneer at how steep that would be, but yes, that is the reality of good design.
 (We can discuss further if you’d like to understand better about what goes behind a full design process.)

 It’s a system that works

 Amin Nordin said: “other cities like Amsterdam and New York took years to fine-tune their logos.”
 If you want to make such a comparison, you ought to make sure they are even of equal standard!
 When they first launched it, it worked.
 Rolled out all over the city, every collateral, every street corner, every signage, map, and brochure.
-The full package at once, and they could do it because they took years to develop it, with extensive research prior to that, doing user testing, and with full approval from the city officials, designers, public testers and all other parties involved, it launched.
+The full package at once, and they could do it because they took years to develop it, with extensive research prior to that, doing user testing, and with full approval from the city officials, designers, public testers and all other stakeholders involved, it launched.
 You just don’t serve uncooked ingredients to a diner and say that it’ll be fine-tuned over the next hour, and explain that this is because the restaurant was reluctant to pay the gas bill—“...the budget this year is very tight…”

 Kuala Lumpur Tourism Bureau general manager Noraza Yusof said: “Since KL evolved as a major tin trading centre as the tin mining industry grew in the surrounding areas of Ampang and Petaling, the logical direction for the brand design approach is to link it to tin and the tin mining industry—Kuala Lumpur’s heritage.
 We wanted the letters to be crafted to appear with a metallic finish—raw tin textures and to tie it all together, it was decided that the key brand attributes be tagged to the Master Brand design—exciting, surprising and enticing,” Here’s how a design process works—you do (a lot of) research on users, values & history, find areas of interest, construct your strategy, create the core concept, and design the appropriate visual system to communicate that.
 But when a free template is thrown into the mix, none of that happens (Free template use proven by Khairul Aqmal, Vulcan Post Malaysia, and a few others.)